 Saint Columba's as a traditional parish (on its way to Western Rite Orthodoxy ROCOR), and will soon be using the Western Rite English Liturgy in worship.
 If the reader is a Christian, living in northern Nevada, and wishes to join Saint Columba's in its journey to Western Rite Orthodoxy, your attendance and assistance is welcome.

 Please remember to pray and work to stop the legal slaughter of unborn babies in this country.
 No nation can survive the murder of over 58,000,000 of its children.

 -ABOUT THE PICTURE--

 In 1996 Saint Columba's parish bought a garage kit and assembled it as a church building; the interior includes reminders of the cloud of witnesses by which we are surrounded.
 An arsonist's work gutted the building in 2012, and the building has been repaired.
 The iconostasis (now shown) is now rebuilt.
 Parishoners are on a jorney fot Western Rite Orthodoxy (ROCOR) and are studying reading materials.
 Please visit our Facebook page: Saint Columba's Orthodox Church, Fernley, Nevada.

 Saint Columba's is a block off the freeway just north of the I-80 Exit 48 in Fernley, Nevada.
 Saint Columba's affirms the faith catholic as it has been received in matters of the historic male priesthood, the sanctity of marriage between man and woman and the traditional title of God our Father as revealed by Jesus in his teaching and prayer.
-There is an effort by some to silence Christians when speaking of the morality of people who wish election to governmental offices.
-Nonetheless, Saint Columba's supports those who adhere to unchanged Christian values.
+Saint Columba's supports those who adhere to unchanged Christian values.
 We did not make the rules; God did!
 We just let people know what the rules are.
 As a result, Saint Columba's thrives as a traditional expression of the Church.